 What’s the difference?

-If you’ve read the above and are sold on learning in an automatic, before you call up your local driving instructor to book in lessons, there are actually a few perks from learning to drive in a manual car, too.
+Well, if you’ve read the above and are sold on learning in an automatic, before you call up your local driving instructor to book in lessons, there are some disadvantages to learning in an automatic car that we wanted to look at.

 The cost of automatic vs manual driving lessons:

 Taking automatic car lessons is often more expensive than taking lessons in a manual car.
 Choosing to learn automatic means you’ll be paying more for your driving journey before you’ve even got your licence.
 There’s also no guarantee that you’ll pass an automatic driving test quicker than you would a manual one, so the extra money on lessons could span over the same average time to learn to drive a manual car.

 Often automatic cars are more expensive to buy than cars with a manual gearbox so when it comes to buying your first car you may end up spending more than you would like - as you need to buy an automatic car.
 Take a look at the costs of cars you’re considering and the price difference between automatic and manual before making up your mind.

 Running and maintenance:

 Another disadvantage of automatic cars is that not only are they more expensive to buy in the first place, they often cost more to insure and maintain. - this is mainly because, at the moment, they’re less common than manual cars so things like replacement parts are harder to source.

 If you get an automatic licence, you can’t then drive a manual car without taking another driving test, but if you learn to drive in a manual car and get a manual driving licence, you’re free to drive either!
 This can be really beneficial if you ever need to get a hire car, or you find you want to be insured on a friend’s or family member’s car, having a manual driving licence is going to make this a lot easier - as not everyone has an automatic car for you to drive or hire.

 Ease of driving: